shaw1236/ExcelFiles/README.md

-- Prerequisite modules
+# Prerequisite modules

-pandas@0.25.3
+- pandas@0.25.3

-openpyxl3.0.1
+- openpyxl3.0.1

-xlrd@1.2.0
+- xlrd@1.2.0

-- Install xlsfile
+# Install xlsfile

-pip install xlsfile-shaw1236
+$pip install xlsfile-shaw1236

-- How to use xlsfile?
+# How to use xlsfile?

 from xlsfile.xlsFile import xlsFile